 Family, belonging, acceptance, love -- The Real Stories of Foster & Adoptive Families is a compilation of the compelling anecdotes from families across the state of Virginia.
 These Virginia families share the true stories of how families were started, reunited and strengthened through foster care and adoption.
 If you or someone you know is willing to share an adoption or foster care story, please email firstname.lastname@example.org.Read More

-Currently, there are over 5,000 children in Virginia's foster care system.
-Of those 5,000, over 700 children are ready for adoption right now.
-In Virginia, over 60% of our foster care youth are adopted by their foster parent.
+Currently, there are nearly 5,400 children in Virginia's foster care system.
+Of those children and youth, more than 700 children are ready for adoption right now.
+In Virginia, over 70% of our foster care youth are adopted by their foster parent.

 The decision to become a foster parent or adoptive parent is one that may take time and consideration before you commit to the process.
 Families interested in becoming a foster parent or an adoptive parent should contact a local department of social services in their city or county to learn more about each agency's process.